Trip info

 Meals: Breakfast and Lunch

-Thank you for joining us on this trek.
-Your journey in comes to an end today!
-A AlpineTrav Treks representative will drop you off at the airport approximately 3 hours before your scheduled flight.
-On your way to home, you have plenty of time to plan your next adventure in the wonderful country of Nepal.
-We hope this venture has enriched your experience with happy memories.
-Keep in touch.
-Bon voyage for a safe and pleasant trip home.
+Your adventure in Nepal comes to an end today!
+A AlpineTrav Treks representative will take you to the airport approximately three hours before your scheduled flight.
+On your way home, you have plenty of time to plan your next adventure in the wonderful country of Nepal.
+Please do not hesitate to let us know if you would like to extend your stay.
+Kindly contact us for more details on extensions.

 Meals: Breakfast